PL97/TTL/index.md

 ### Both ROC and PRC should be used to evaluate classifier performance in MIC

 **In MIC tasks, it is common for the dataset to be highly imbalanced**.
-(For example, one can expect that most medical scans attempting to diagnose a rare disease will return negative result.)
+(For example, one can expect that most medical scans attempting to diagnose a rare disease will return negative results.)
 In machine learning community, it is well know that precision-recall-curve **(PRC) is more informative and indicative** of the true performance than the receiver-operating-characteristic **(ROC)** curve **under dominant negative classes**.

 Here is a simple examplt to illustate the difference between **ROC** and **PRC** curves: